flaturtha/64-testaments/madness-of-krill/madness_v2.md

 Then, through the fog, I could see a dim light.
 It grew brighter as I approached.
 A street lamp.

-The fog continued to thin and I made out more lights.
-They ran across the river to my right.
+The fog continued to thin and I made out more lights, stretching across the river to my right.
 A bridge.

 *Tower Bridge!*